Pelvic Floor Physiotherapy Services

 How does pelvic floor physiotherapy treatment work?

-Our pelvic floor physiotherapy treatment may include specific exercises to strengthen or relax pelvic floor muscles, motor control and core muscle re-training, visceral and somatic and scar mobilization techniques, education and lifestyle modifications.
+Our pelvic floor physiotherapy treatment in Langley may include specific exercises to strengthen or relax pelvic floor muscles, motor control and core muscle re-training, visceral and somatic and scar mobilization techniques, education and lifestyle modifications.

 Pelvic Health Physiotherapy